 Receiving an RFE can seem intimidating, but you shouldn’t panic.
 In fact, since USCIS can deny a petition without issuing an RFE, you might think of an RFE as a second chance to convince USCIS to approve your petition.

 While some RFEs are simple and clear requests for specific documents, others are more complicated.
-If in doubt, consult an experienced immigration attorney.
+If in doubt, consult an experienced immigration attorney or seek professional RFE response assistance.

 Review the RFE

+An RFE typically covers five topics: the background to the application, the law, the evidence already submitted, the additional evidence needed, and the deadline.
 One of the first things you should do upon receiving an RFE is take note of the date the RFE was issued and the number of days given to respond.
 Be sure to mark the deadline on at least one calendar.
-Note that the deadline indicates when the response packet must be received by USCIS—not the postmark date.
+Note that the deadline indicates when the response packet must be received by USCIS, not the postmark date.

 Carefully read the RFE and note the evidence USCIS is requesting as you go.
 USCIS expects specific documents that clearly prove your case.
-If you aren’t sure about what evidence will satisfy a particular request, you’ll need to conduct some research or consult a lawyer.
+If you aren’t sure about what evidence will satisfy a particular request, you’ll need to conduct some research, consult a lawyer, or contact an EB-5 consultant.
 You must reply to every request—failing to do so will likely result in denial.

 Research the RFE

-After carefully reading through the RFE and listing the specific requests made by USCIS, you should do some research on any laws, regulations, or other sources cited as support.
+After carefully reading through the RFE and listing the specific requests made by USCIS, research the laws, regulations, or other sources cited as support.
 Typically, an RFE cites regulations, memorandums, and USCIS guidelines in addition to cases and precedents set by the Administrative Appeals Office (AAO), Board of Immigration Appeals (BIA), Board of Alien Labor Certification Appeals (BALCA), Courts of Appeal, and the Supreme Court.

 Collect and compile the requested evidence

-USCIS may request a specific document that you either failed to include in the initial filing or that the adjudicator overlooked.
+In the simplest case, USCIS may request a specific document that you either failed to include in the initial filing or that the adjudicator overlooked.
 In these cases, you must simply provide the requested document.
+However, be sure to include the right document in the right format.

 For example, an RFE may request a missing form.
 All necessary forms are available for free at the USCIS website.
 An RFE might also request affidavits from family and friends, which should be notarized.
 Or an RFE might requests some form of civil document—such as birth, marriage, and death certificates—which might not be available depending on your country of origin and other factors.
-The Department of State offers a Reciprocity Table that indicates what documents can be substituted for others under given circumstances.
+The Department of State Reciprocity Tables indicate what documents can be substituted for others under given circumstances.
+(Please note that these guidelines differ between countries, so be sure to consult the table that matches your country of origin.)

 Sometimes, the adjudicator needs an explanation of how the provided evidence does, in fact, meet the requirements of the EB-5 Program.
-Such explanations will likely require the assistance of an immigration attorney.
+Such explanations will likely require the assistance of an immigration attorney or RFE response consultant.

-The response packet should be arranged with the original RFE on top followed by a cover letter and then all the requested documents presented in the order in which they were requested in the RFE.
+Once you have gathered all the evidence requested, arrange the response packet with the original RFE on top, followed by a cover letter, and then all the requested documents presented in the order in which they were requested in the RFE.

-Once the response packet is finished, make an exact copy for your records.
+Once you have completed the response packet, make an exact copy for your records.

 Send the response to USCIS

 The envelope provided by USCIS has a barcode used in the continued processing of your case, and so, if the entire response packet fits into the provided envelope, use it.
-If the packet will not fit, you should attach the envelope to the top of your response.
-If the envelope with the barcode is not used or included, your case will be delayed further.
+If the packet will not fit, attach the envelope to the top of your response.
+If you do not include the envelope with the barcode, your case will be delayed further.